Devavrat8492/Devavrat8492/README.md

 ## I'm a Full Stack Developer, Data Analyst, Project Leader, and Content Writer!!

 - 🔭 I'm currently working on a bug tracker!
-- 🌱 I’m currently learning about React and TypeScript
+- 🌱 I’m currently learning React and Node js
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am good at Content Writing and Advertising for websites as well.